thingsboard/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 3. **broker.cleanStart**
 *MQTT 5.0 only*; controls what happens at connect: `true` discards any previous session, `false` tries to resume it.

+### Shared subscriptions

+1. Don’t subscribe to both `sensor/+/data` and `$share/workers/sensor/+/data` in the same connector you will risk double handling.

+2. Make sure your broker supports shared subscriptions, because some **don't**.

 ## Next steps